ankita-14-art/e-commerce-returns-revenue-leakage/README.md

 [PostgreSQL or MySQL, whichever you used], SQL, Power BI, DAX, Power Query

 ## What I did
-- Analyzed [X] orders with SQL to find return trends by [category/region]
+- Analyzed orders with SQL to find return trends by [category/region]
 - Built a Power BI dashboard tracking revenue, orders, returns and customers

-## Key findings
-- [Finding 1, for example: returns are X% of orders]
-- [Finding 2, for example: category Y causes most revenue loss]

 ## Dashboard